top of page

 A long man walks through a foggy forest.
 The trees are bare and dense.
 Bold text says, "Halloween Ideas for Secondary ELA."

-Pop Culture Clips
+Halloween Pop Culture Clips

 If your class is reading a creepy piece of classic literature, check out some pop culture pairings.
 When I taught seventh grade, my go-to Halloween lesson was teaching “The Raven” and watching The Simpsons version of the poem.
 Many TV shows and cartoons have versions of creepy classics, and students love them.
 YouTube is also full of short videos of everything from “The Cask of Amontillado” to Dracula.
 There are even some anime versions available.

-A Trip to the Basement
+A Halloween Trip to the Basement

 A student is creating a monster for the monster voice activity.